 A comprehensive study of the major doctrines of the Christian faith from the point of view of those who are within the Christian church.
 The nature of theology, its methods and claims are discussed and accessed.
 The major Christian doctrines are examined in their mutual relationships: revelation, God, creation, providence, man.
-It is recommended that students take THE 6110 before THE 6120 and THE 6130 in their course of study.
-3 semester hours
+3 semester hrs.